qnts/jwt_provider2/docs/middleware.md

     ...
 ```

-Here we actually wrap the middleware function, passing the data `['base.group_system']` into its code logic:

-- First, it check if user is already logged in via `jwt`
-- Next, `req.odoo_req` is a reference to `odoo.http.request`, get the logged in user, and check if user has any group in `['base.group_system']`.

-- Finally, if at least one group satisfies, process to the next middleware by calling `return`.
-Else, just raise an exception to stop the request (and respond an error).

 ### Sharing data

-A middleware may need to get data shared from previous middleware.
+A middleware might need to get data shared from the revious middlewares.
 We can use the param `data`:

 ```python
 from datetime import date